Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Ryoko: That’s true.
 Right.

 Nelson: So, I think, yeah, each country has its own thing.
-So, in thinking about moving to another country, it also depends on what are the things you need to give up and what you are gaining.
+So, thinking about moving to another country also depends on what you need to give up and what you gain.

-Nelson: Well, if I think again, I think because I don’t speak Japanese, I mean, my Japanese skills are very limited, so everything that I experience is very limited.
-I do have a Japanese wife, so she ends up being like an intermediator for many things that I experience.
+Nelson: Well, if I think again, I think because I don’t speak Japanese, my Japanese skills are very limited, so everything that I experience is very limited.
+I do have a Japanese wife, so she ends up being like an intermediary for many things that I experience.

 Ryoko: Right.

-Nelson: But I can imagine someone like me who would come at first by himself or herself to Japan.
+Nelson: But I can imagine someone like me who would first come by himself or herself to Japan.
 He or she would get limited exposure to a lot of the things that Japan could offer, right?
-It is still a struggle even if you do speak the language or you’re trying to learn.
+It is still a struggle even if you speak the language or are trying to learn.
 I think it’s challenging to, yeah, feel integrated.
-So, if someone truly wants to feel integrated, which some people don’t care, I think it’s difficult initially.
+So, if someone truly wants to feel integrated, which some people don’t care about, I think it’s difficult initially.

-Ryoko: So, would you, kind of, advise people who wish to work in Japan to start learning Japanese beforehand?
+Ryoko: So, would you advise people who wish to work in Japan to start learning Japanese beforehand?

-Nelson: I think some people would say just it’s Japanese.
-But yeah, they should also consider that if they like don’t have a language background that matches Japanese; for example, if you already know Mandarin, it is a much shorter learning curve.
+Nelson: I think some people would say it’s just Japanese.
+But yeah, they should also consider that if they don’t have a language background that matches Japanese, for example, if you already know Mandarin, it is a much shorter learning curve.
 But if they come from a different language background, like a Latin language, then they really have to study Japanese so much.

-In that case, I think you should consider what is the amount of effort that you wish to put into the language against other skills.
+In that case, I think you should consider the amount of effort that you wish to put into the language in relation to other skills.

-I learned Japanese enough from my daily life, but after some point, I could spend more time learning either Japanese or specializing in my own field.
-And the decision is basically that if I spend the same time studying Japanese, it wouldn’t be enough for me to get higher positions in my own field.
-That wouldn’t make sense because it would take an amount of time.
+I learned enough Japanese from my daily life, but at some point, I could spend more time learning either Japanese or specializing in my own field.
+The decision is that if I spend the same amount of time studying Japanese, it wouldn’t be enough for me to get higher positions in my field.
+That wouldn’t make sense because it would take a lot of time.

-So, I think it’s good if you can speak another language, but even after you have learned it for many years, you’ll still be like JLPT N1 in Japan.
+So, I think it’s good to speak another language, but even after learning it for many years, you’ll still be like JLPT N1 in Japan.
 You still will not have the same level as a native.
 So, you still never be as competitive.
 So, it’s better if you can build advantages outside the language as well.

 Ryoko: Ah, OK, yeah, that’s great advice.
 I’ve never thought about it like that, but right, right.

-Then are there any?
-Well, I guess, yeah, you do work in an international company, so the working culture of Japan doesn’t really apply in the same way, but are there some things that you don’t like or that you wish could change in the future?
+Well, you do work in an international company, so Japan’s work culture doesn’t apply in the same way, but are there some things that you don’t like or wish could change in the future?

 Ryoko: OK 😊